 The final button switches the camera being used.
-From example you can change from the front to rear camera.
+For example, you can change from the front to the rear camera.
 The button doesn’t change to signify which camera is being used, but it should be obvious from the preview window.

-This is the important aspect of the app to look at.
+This is an important aspect of the app to look at.
 Once clicked, you will see a few options here.
 They include:

 - Key Frame Interval